Eugee29/discord-clone/README.md

 # Discord Clone [W.I.P]

 A chat app inspired by Discord.
 Currently still in progress.
 Created with Next.js, Tailwind and Firebase.
+If you encounter any bugs, I'll be happy to hear from you: uri2920@gmail.com